1coderookie/Kobra2ProInsights/docs/calibration.md

 Once you're done and decided to go with a specific temperature, continue with other calibrations like printing retraction towers, calibrating the e-steps and so on.
 At the end I'd recommend to print another temperature tower once again for being able to compare the output to the first one you printed.
 You don't have to print such a 'large' and wide ranged temperature tower though, maybe just print a tower with the 'final' settings and temperature you decided to use and add a floor with 5° higher and 5° lower temperature.

-!!! warning "Slightly Lower Temperatures Seem To Be Reported"

-    I'd like to mention a finding I made after switching to the Klipper firmware instead of the stock firmware.
-In the stock firmware the type of temperature sensor for the hotend is set as an "ATC Semitec" type (see the chapter ["Stock Firmware (Marlin Based)"](firmware/fw_marlin.md) for further information).
-After switching to Klipper, I set different sensor types and inspected the reported temperature.
-It turned out that with the setting "Generic 3950" the reported temperature seemed to be more accurate than with the "ATC Semitec" type of sensor being set in the stock firmware, which seems to report slightly *lower* temperatures than actually being present at the hotend.
-    Even though this doesn't really affect the usage at the end, as you'll determine the best printing temperature by the abovementioned outcome in terms of look and bonding quality anyway instead of judging by the sheer temperature value, it is something you should keep in the back of your mind though.

 ---